 Prepare for the Alcohol Assessment Test and PSI with a Michigan DUI Attorney

-Here, on my website, I’ll take more of an overview approach, because those blog articles examine the nuances of an alcohol assessment in a nearly microscopic fashion.
-That said, this will still be a fairly long section.
+Here, on our website, we’ll take more of an overview approach, because those blog articles examine the nuances of an alcohol assessment in a nearly microscopic fashion.
+That said, this section will still cover a lot of important ground.

 There are really 3 major steps involved in a typical DUI case: